-- (1) This regulation applies to a bus with 2 or 3 axles and a single steer axle that - is not fitted with a compliance plate in accordance with (a) the Motor Vehicle Standards Act 1989 (Commonwealth); or - (b) is fitted with a compliance plate in accordance with that Act but the compliance plate indicates that the bus was manufactured before 1 July 1994. - (2) The CEO may declare that a bus equipped with an approved air suspension system is a complying bus for the purposes of these regulations if the CEO is satisfied that the bus meets - - (a) the emergency exit specifications in ADR 44; and - (b) the rollover strength specifications in ADR 59; and
+- (1) This regulation applies to a bus with 2 or 3 axles and a single steer axle that - (a) is not fitted with a compliance plate in accordance with the Motor Vehicle Standards Act 1989 (Commonwealth); or - (b) is fitted with a compliance plate in accordance with that Act but the compliance plate indicates that the bus was manufactured before 1 July 1994. - (2) The CEO may declare that a bus equipped with an approved air suspension system is a complying bus for the purposes of these regulations if the CEO is satisfied that the bus meets - (a) the emergency exit specifications in ADR 44; and - (b) the rollover strength specifications in ADR 59; and

-Version 00-h0-01 page 102 As at 01 Jul 2016 (c) the occupant protection specifications in ADR 68.
+(c) the occupant protection specifications in ADR 68.